Click the group of books beginning with number:

 And there were evidently some "Student Edition" books sold to schools for 20¢.
 The one I have a scan for is at the end of the "600" folder.

 Westerns were still numerous (as they were at Bantam), but they diminished with time.
 Non-Fiction tended toward WWII books that often told of the horrors of battle from the perspective of fighters on both sides.
 Science Fiction became a very strong genre, and some books recognized today as true Sci Fi classics (like the Ray Bradbury novel at the top of this page) were Ballantine Paperback Originals.

 One genre that certainly bears mentioning is Humor.
 Ballantine, like other houses, published many cartoon books, some of which were slightly irreverent.
 But an area that had never been touched by book publishers before was the ultra-satirical "Underground Comics."
-A fledgling periodical, Harvey Kurtzman's MAD, was trying to gain public acceptance of its rendition of this rather crude art form.
+A fledgling comic book, Harvey Kurtzman's MAD, was trying to gain public acceptance of its rendition of this rather crude art form.
 Ian Ballantine liked to gamble in the game of publishing.
 He lost a few.
 But he won this one! ("What, Me Worry?")
 The first Ballantine MAD book was published before the first MAD Magazine (click HERE).

 (MAD switched to Signet in the 60's, and then Paperback Library in the 70's, followed by Warner after it was acquired by that company).

 The Ballantine database was last updated in October, 2017